-While districts have been instructed to prioritize efforts to return all students to in-person instruction, the district is also planning for remote/distance learning, as well as for a hybrid model that combines in-person instruction and remote learning.
-A full reopening with all students will result in a return to our regular daily academic schedules but reliance on PPE, maximum social distance, and possible limitations on extracurricular activities.
+While districts have been instructed to prioritize efforts to return all students to in-person instruction, the district has planned for remote/distance learning, as well as for a hybrid model that combines in-person instruction and remote learning.
+Full, in-person instruction with all students ona regular daily academic schedule relies on PPE, maximum social distance, limitations on extracurricular activities, disinfection, and enhanced ventilation.

-The plan outlined here is for the reopening of schools in the Rye Neck Union Free School District for the 2020-21 school year, following the building closures related to the COVID-19 pandemic.
+The plan outlined here is for the operation of schools in the Rye Neck Union Free School District for the 2020-21 school year, following the spring, 2020, building closures related to the COVID-19 pandemic.
 This plan includes procedures that will be followed in all four of our schools: Daniel Warren Elementary School, F. E. Bellows Elementary School, Rye Neck Middle School, and Rye Neck High School.